ghginm/LSTM/README.md

 ## <a name="s1.1"/> 1.
 Goal

 Use an $LSTM$ neural network to model highly volatile sequential data with a hierarchical structure.
+Note, a simple $LSTM$ neural network used in this project was extended to the Seq2Seq architecture [here](https://github.com/ghginm/Seq2Seq).

 ## <a name="s1.2"/> 2.
 Data description